mwiens91/twitch-game-notify/README.md

 # twitch-game-notify

-This is a Twitch notifier which notifies you when your favourite steamers stream your favourite things.
+This is a Twitch notifier which notifies you when your favourite steamers stream your favourite categories.
 Any flavour of unix that supports GTK3 should work with this.

-With normal settings, this will send notifications to your existing notification handler when a streamer is playing a game you've specified.
+With normal settings, this will send notifications to your existing notification handler when a streamer is streaming categories you've specified.
 There's also a tray icon so you can easily quit the application.